robobe/robobe.github.io/docs/blog/embedded/jetson/nx/orin_sdkmanager.md

     - nvidia
     - sdkmanager
     - orin
+    - rootfs
 ---

-# Jetpack on orin nx
+# Jetpack 6.0 on orin nx
-Using SDKManager and minimal rootfs
+Using SDKManager to config and install minimal rootfs

 ---

 ## sdkmanager
 using sdkmanager to download and extract